Utah Board of Pardons & Parole

 - release to a program outside of the prison such as rehabilitation programs, state hospital, work release, or residential center; and

-This request must include the offender’s name, victim’s current mailing address, and the telephone number of a person who can be reached, in case of an emergency.
+They will likely need the offender’s name, victim’s current mailing address, and the telephone number of a person who can be reached, in case of an emergency.
 Address changes and contact information must be provided to the Department of Corrections.

 Utah Office for Victims of Crime